kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   into Alpha.
 - 1.36 (Alpha): feature gate `DRAResourcePoolStatus` (default off);
   API shipped at `resource.k8s.io/v1alpha3` (kubernetes/kubernetes#137028)
-- 1.37 (Alpha, planned): second Alpha cycle on `v1alpha3` to correctly handle partitionable and consumable devices — see "Alpha (1.37)" in Graduation Criteria.
+- 1.37 (Alpha): second Alpha cycle on `v1alpha3` to correctly handle partitionable and consumable devices (kubernetes/kubernetes#140170).
+Added `partitionSummary` and `shareableSummary` to `PoolStatus`, `spec.defaultPartitionTypeAttribute` to the request, `ResourceSlice.Spec.PartitionTypeAttribute` (in `v1`, `v1beta1` and `v1beta2`), and a second feature gate `DRAPartitionableDevicesType`.
+  Capped `allocatedDevices` at one per physical device, skipped AdminAccess allocations, and computed `unavailableDevices` from real device taints.
+Two API-review changes relative to the plan: the `counterSets` fallback view was dropped in favour of the request-side `defaultPartitionTypeAttribute`, and `partitionSummary` entries are keyed by `(attribute, type)` rather than assuming one grouping attribute per pool.
+See "Alpha (1.37)" in Graduation Criteria.

 ## Drawbacks